 This Recommended Standard contains the specification for a Tracking Data Message designed for applications involving tracking data interchange between space data systems.
 Tracking data includes data types such as Doppler, transmit/received frequencies, range, angles, Delta-DOR, DORIS, PRARE, media correction, weather, etc. The rationale behind the design of the message is described in annex F and may help the application engineer construct a suitable message.
 It is acknowledged that this version of the Recommended Standard may not apply to every single tracking session or data type; however, it is desired to focus on covering approximately the ‘95% level’ of tracking scenarios, and to expand the coverage in future versions as experience with the TDM is gained.

 This message is suited to inter-agency exchanges that involve automated interaction.
 The attributes of a TDM make it primarily suitable for use in computer-to-computer communication because of the large amount of data typically present.
-The TDM is self-contained, with no additional information required beyond that specified in an Interface Control Document (ICD) written jointly by the service provider and customer agency.
+The TDM is generally intended to be used in conjunction with an Interface Control Document (ICD) written jointly by the service provider and customer agency.
+The ICD outlines TDM options that have been exercised in the specific implementation.

 Definition of the accuracy pertaining to any particular TDM is outside the scope of this Recommended Standard and should be specified via an Interface Control Document (ICD) between data exchange participants.